ayobamiakomolafe/ayobamiakomolafe/README.md

 - 👋 Hi, I’m ayobamiakomolafe
--   I am proficient with Python programming Lanuage
+-   I am proficient with Python programming Language
 - 👀 I am a Data Scientist skilled in Data Analysis,Interpretation and Viualization, Machine Learning and Deep Learning
 - 💞️ I am looking to collaborate on any Machine learning/Deep learning project.
 - 📫 How to reach me; email adress: ayobamiakomolafe@gmail.com